 Check Point Starvation: Several instances towards the end of the game.
 In a combat sense, you have to do at least a floor of a dungeon, then fight Adachi, and then Ameno-sagiri with no chance to go back and change personas and save.
 This is somewhat problematic for Golden, which is, after all, a portable game.

-That delivery truck you see driving by while chasing the pervert spying on Rise?
+After playing through November's dungeon, notice the delivery truck you see driving by while chasing the pervert spying on Rise?
 It's got the real kidnapper in it.
-Even more so, when you first arrive at the gas station, a truck that appears to be the same delivery truck is getting filled up next to you & the attendant runs out from behind it to help the Dojimas, which would seem to indicate this is when Namatame also received his powers.
+If you play from the beginning after that dungeon, you'll note that even earlier, when you first arrive in Inaba at the gas station, a truck that appears to be the same delivery truck is getting filled up next to you & the attendant runs out from behind it to help the Dojimas, which would seem to indicate this is when Namatame also received his powers.

 Rise develops an attraction to the Protagonist near instantly upon joining the Investigation Team, and proceeds to start flirting with him at every chance she gets.